pthunga/PFAS-analysis/README.md

 ### Effect of volatility on chemical hit calls

-Goal: To test whether there is a significant difference in counts of volatile chemicals across endpoints.
+Carried out fisher exact test to assess whether there is a significant difference in counts of volatile chemicals across endpoints.
 Red and blue represent volatile vs non-volatile chemicals in a given endpoint.

 For morphology, fisher exact test p-val = 0.01 (as indicated on the plot below).
-That could be perhaps why we're not seeing as many hits in the morphology assay?
+That could be perhaps why we're not seeing as many hits in the morphology assay (BMD10 was used)?
 EPR (recorded @ 24 hpf) on the other hand, is picking up more of these volatile chemicals.

 ![flowchart](https://github.com/pthunga/PFAS-analysis/blob/main/volatility.JPG)

+### Heatmap of chemicals active in morphology with a BMR50

 ![flowchart](https://github.com/pthunga/PFAS-analysis/blob/main/morph_heatmap.JPG)